 The Atlanta Women’s Foundation supports nonprofit organizations that help to eliminate the barriers faced by economically vulnerable women and girls in Clayton, Cobb, DeKalb, Fulton, and Gwinnett counties.
 One of the ways we accomplish this is through grantmaking.
 AWF awards local, grassroots nonprofit organizations financial grants to help them deliver critical services to low-income women and girls.

-AWF will support organizations providing services in the areas of mental and physical health, education, and life skills.
+AWF supports organizations providing services in the areas of mental and physical health, education, and life skills.
 Our objective is to strengthen the network of nonprofits providing effective comprehensive services and eliminating systemic barriers impacting economically vulnerable girls and women.

-Our Issue Areas are Economic Empowerment, Women's Mental Health & Wellbeing, Workforce Development, and Women Veterans.
+Our Issue Areas are Economic Empowerment, Women and Girls' Mental Health & Wellbeing, and Workforce Development.

 Economic empowerment enables individuals to both control their economic situation and improve their economic status.
 Education, assets, and employment are essential for women to break the cycle of generational poverty.

 Women and Girls’ Mental Health & Wellbeing